yashtank86/inventory-management-system-springboot-mongodb/README.md

     Spring Boot: A framework for building robust and scalable backend applications.
     MongoDB: NoSQL database used to store inventory data.
+    JWT (JSON Web Token): For secure login and authentication.
     Spring Data MongoDB: Used for easy integration of MongoDB with Spring Boot.
     Spring Security (optional): For securing endpoints and managing user roles.
+    Maven: For dependency management and build automation.

 Setup and Installation: